D7ry/spirv-multi-val/writeup.md

 # SPIR-V Multi Validate and LSP

 We extended the existing SPIR-V language tooling to allow for exhaustively checking multiple errors in a compilation unit.
-We integrated such multi-error checking into a C-API, opening up possibilities for a semantic LSP similar to clang, for SPIR-V language.
+We integrated such multi-error checking into a C-API.
+We also developed a simple vscode frontend plugin that interops with the new feature, as a proof-of-concept for a full-fledged LSP for SPIR-V language similar to clangd.

 <figure>
   <img